The Economics of Social Data: Value of Social Data

 \end{enumerate} \end{proposition}

-The welfare consequences of complete data sharing operate through two channels.
-First, with more information about her own preferences, the demand of each consumer is more responsive to her willingness to pay; this responsiveness is beneficial for the consumers and (weakly) for the producer.
-Second, with access to the complete data, the producer pursues a \emph{personalized }pricing policy for each individual consumer.
-As the producer adapts his pricing policy to the estimate of each consumer's willingness to pay, or $\widehat{w}_{i}$, some of the quantity responsiveness is dampened by the price responsiveness.
-While beneficial for the producer, this second channel \emph{reduces} the consumer surplus and total welfare.
-In specific data environments, one of these two channels may dominate.
+Thus, consumer and social surplus increase with the additional information learned by the consumers $G\left( S_{i},Y_{i}\right) -G\left( S_{i}\right) $ , and decrease with the information learned by the producer $G\left( Y_{0}\right) $.
+Intuitively, the welfare consequences of data sharing operate through two channels.
+First, with more information about her own preferences, the demand of each consumer is more responsive to her willingness to pay; this responsiveness is beneficial for consumers and (weakly) for the producer.
+Second, with access to better data, the producer adapts his pricing policy to the estimate of each consumer's willingness to pay $\widehat{w}_{i}$.
+This price responsiveness dampens some of the quantity responsiveness.
+Hence, this second channel reduces both consumer surplus and total welfare.